ENCCS/sycl-workshop/content/profiling.rst

       start, and kernel execution stop.
 Compute the time spent in command group submission and kernel execution.
 Accumulate it in the appropriate variables.
    #.
 Print out a summary.
+Where are we spending most of our time?
    #.
 Does the total execution time of the mini-app change?
 By how much?